chelziejune-source/dreamjili/README.md

 # Common Dreamjili Login Problems and How to Fix Them

 Login problems can be frustrating, especially when you want quick access to your favorite online casino games.
 For Filipino bettors, a smooth sign-in process is important for enjoying mobile gaming without delays.
-If you are having trouble with your **[Dreamjili Login](https://dreamjili-app.net)**, the issue is often caused by simple problems that can be fixed with a few basic steps.
+If you are having trouble with your **[dreamjili login](https://dreamjili-app.net)**, the issue is often caused by simple problems that can be fixed with a few basic steps.

 ## **1. Incorrect Username or Password**